walterpinson/walterpinson.github.io/content/posts/2015/2015-07-24-The-CFPB-Has-Been-on-a-Tear.md

 ---
-published: true
-layout: post
-title: The CFPB Has Been on a Tear...
+title: "The CFPB Has Been on a Tear..."
 date: 2015-07-24 15:00:00
-categories:
-    - Credit Reporting
-tags:
-    - cfpb
-    - credit reporting
+draft: false
 ---

 Those who expected the Consumer Financial Protection Bureau (CFPB), Elizabeth Warren's brainchild, to be a toothless regulator are either sorely disappointed or thoroughly amused, right now.
 The CFPB has been really busy over the last two (2) months (June - July 2015) fighting to protect consumer rights.